 The structure was built on a trailer, allowing it to be easily transported from place to place.
 Sparty’s Cabin will include traditional hook ups for sewer, water and electricity; however, it can be retrofitted in the future to go off the grid.
 This can be accomplished by capturing rainwater, using 100 percent solar power energy and adding a composting toilet.

 Once constructed, this Tiny House is 177 square feet of space that sleeps three, and features both an upstairs (sleeping loft and storage) and a downstairs (great room/kitchen, bathroom and bedroom).

 In order to complete this ambitious project, sponsors donated materials, cash and expertise.
 A special thank you to everyone who helped us accomplish this big project.

-Disclaimer: “There is a starting minimum bid of $35,000 for the purchase of the tiny house.
-The manufacturer’s suggested retail price for this style tiny house is $61,000.
+“There is a starting minimum bid of $35,000 for the purchase of the tiny house.
+The manufacturer’s suggested retail price for the tiny house is $61,000.
 The winning bidder will be responsible for payment of all applicable taxes on the full purchase price.
-All proceeds will benefit the School of Planning, Design and Construction, including programmatic and student support for the Construction Management, Landscape Architecture, Interior Design, and Urban Planning departments.
+All proceeds will benefit the Construction Management program at the MSU School of Planning, Design & Construction.
 In general, donors who purchase items at a charity auction may claim a charitable contribution deduction for the excess of the purchase price paid for an item over its fair market value.
 MSU does not advise donors on tax matters.
-Any potential bidder intending to claim a charitable contribution deduction from the purchase of the tiny house should direct all questions regarding the federal income tax deduction of such a purchase to his/her tax advisor or attorney.
+Any potential bidder intending to claim a charitable contribution deduction from the purchase of the tiny house should direct all questions regarding the federal income tax deduction of such a purchase to his/her tax advisor or attorney.”